Contractor Payment Terms | Everything You Need to Know

 As a contractor, you can effectively manage payment processes by using a single software.

 Invoices provide flexible solutions to help you maintain cash flow throughout the different phases of each build.
-With Buildern you can set up progress billing for regularly scheduled payments tied to project milestones.
+With construction management software, you can set up progress billing for regularly scheduled payments tied to project milestones.

-Once you have created your invoice and checked every detail, send it to your client from Buildern’s dashboard.
+What are the pros of using software?
+Once you have created your invoice and checked every detail, you can send it to your client from the same dashboard.

 - The client will instantly receive an email with the link to the invoice.